 • establishing the goal and the intended nature of a business relationship;

-• monitoring a business relationship – if necessary, determining the origin of the client’s property, cash and convertible Virtual Assets, ensuring the proper periodical updating of the identification data and other information (such as documents) obtained by the implementation of the preventive measures.
+• monitoring a business relationship – if necessary, determining the origin of the client’s property, cash, and convertible Virtual Assets, ensuring the proper periodical updating of the identification data and other information (such as documents) obtained by the implementation of the preventive measures.

 Join our community group of experts & expats on Facebook.
 Practical discussions on business, tax, relocation, real estate, and other expat issues. | Join Our Tbilisi Expat e-News. | Download Our Free eBook: The Georgia Expat Guide.